 This example registered in the UK 20th May 1980 is the 17th bike produced with just four recorded owners.
 Having completed some 30,000 miles in the first 14 years it was laid up in 1996 until the engine was rebuilt in 2012 by Baines Racing.
 After covering another 4,000 miles further restoration work was carried out by Ducati specialist Motori di Marino which included repair and repaint to the bodywork and a repaint of the frame and a service.

 In excellent overall condition and in fine running order this MHR is among the earliest examples currently on offer and a must for any serious Ducati collector.
-Currently fitted with S2 wheels the original Speedline wheels are with it, along with the single seat hump, old MoT’s and bills for the work completed.
+Currently fitted with S2 wheels the original restored Speedline wheels are with it, along with both the single and double seats, old MoT’s and bills for the work completed.